Dare Devils and Nature Lovers

 *** MUST BE TREATED WITHIN 10 DAYS OF BITE ***

-• More common in raccoons, skunks, bats, coyotes & foxes than cats or dogs.
+• More common in raccoons, skunks, bats, coyotes, foxes than cats or dogs.

 • Not found in fish or reptiles (mammals only)

-• Apply tincture iodine to the wound after washing
+• Apply IODINE to bite after washing

-• Flush eyes, mouth & nose well with water
+• Flush eyes, mouth, nose with water

-• Apply antibiotic cream & cover bite with clean bandage.
+• Apply antibiotic cream, cover bite with clean bandage.